 This guide will explore the multiple listing service situation in NYC.
 There isn’t a traditional MLS in New York City.
-However, there are several other listing services.
+However, there are several other listing services to syndicate New York city real estate listings.
 We’ll explore the options and let you know why trying to list FSBO might not represent a great option.

 If you have purchased or searched for real estate in other parts of the country, you probably know that most states have a local MLS.
-But here, in America’s greatest city, things are done a bit differently.
+But here, in America’s most fantastic city, things are done a bit differently.
 In fact, NYC does not have its own MLS.
-Instead, there are multiple competing listing databases, each having a foothold in different areas.
+Instead, there are multiple competing listing databases.
+Each has a foothold in different areas.
 The primary database for NYC is the REBNY RLS, but there’s also the HGAR, MLSLI, Staten Island MLS, Brooklyn MLS, and NY State MLS.

-The Real Estate Board of New York (REBNY) operates its residential listing service (RLS), which covers virtually 99% of properties in Manhattan.
+The Real Estate Board of New York (REBNY) operates its residential listing service (RLS).
+It covering virtually 99% of new York City real estate listings in Manhattan.
 Most brokers in Manhattan belong to REBNY.
-As Manhattan is the epicenter of the city and its real estate market, that means most of the big real estate names in NYC remain REBNY members.
+As Manhattan is the epicenter of the city and its real estate market.
+Therefore, that means most of the big real estate names in NYC remain REBNY members.
 You’ll also find that REBNY has great listing coverage in other prime areas. this includes brownstone Brooklyn and the hottest parts of Queens (Long Island City, Astoria, etc.).

 A few things the REBNY does do in terms of marketing is to offer IDX and VOW feeds.
 IDX stands for “internet data exchange” and allows brokers that have opted in to display all other IDX listings in NYC.
 At NestApple, we use an IDX so you can search all NYC IDX listings.
-This also means that if you list with us, your property will appear on dozens of other brokerages’ websites, giving you incredible exposure.
+This also means that your property will appear on dozens of other brokerages’ websites if you list with us, giving you incredible exposure.

-VOW stands for “virtual office website,” and is similar to the IDX in that it also provides access to REBNY listings.
-The difference, however, is that to see VOW listings, you’ll have to register to join a site, and engage a broker.
+VOW stands for “virtual office website” and is similar to the IDX in that it also provides access to REBNY listings.
+However, the difference is that to see VOW listings; you’ll have to register to join a site and engage a broker.
 That means that very few brokers operate VOW sites as they require additional audits and fees.
 Vow also makes it more difficult for consumers to access listings.
 The one advantage of VOW sites is that they include all REBNY listings.
 We display those on the NestApple site also, but you have to register to have access.

-There’s no multiple listing service in NYC, and no consumer-facing site for the RLS.
-However, REBNY members like NestApple have access to all RLS listings.
+There’s no multiple listing service in NYC and no consumer-facing site for the RLS.
+So how can consumers have access to new york city real estate listings?
+Well, REBNY members like NestApple have access to all RLS listings.
 That means if you’re a buyer on the hunt for a home in NYC, the best thing you can do is hire an experienced broker who can provide you with access to the best listings.
 When you work with NestApple, you can also save big thanks to our buyer commission rebates.
 This typically amounts to approximately 2% of the purchase price, or on average, around $25,000.

-Keep in mind that listing a home FSBO also has numerous risks, and usually results in it selling for less than if you had hired an agent.
+Remember that listing a home FSBO also has numerous risks and usually results in it selling for less than if you had hired an agent.
 If you’re interested in saving commission fees when you sell, NestApple can help.
 We offer the same full-service brokerage marketing and expertise you deserve at a fraction of the cost.
-For a 1% fee, you won’t have to worry about correctly pricing your property, setting up a marketing campaign, taking professional photos, and coordinating showings.
+For a 1% fee, you won’t have to worry about correctly pricing your property.
+We will set up a marketing campaign, take professional photos, and coordinates showings.
 We’ll take care of everything.